Chaco Canyon Consulting

 Read How to Spot a Troubled Project Before the Trouble Starts to learn techniques for identifying trouble projects that seem to be on track — tips and insights that could take you a lifetime to invent on your own.
 For example, you'll learn:

-And it's all packaged in a single, compact e-booklet.
-At over 13,000 words, it's about the size of Who Moved My Cheese?
-Load it onto your Acrobat-enabled PDA or laptop and carry it with you on your next trip.
+And it's all packaged in a single, compact ebook.
+At over 16,000 words, it's about the size of Who Moved My Cheese?
+Load it onto your Acrobat-enabled tablet, mobile devices, or laptop and carry it with you on your next trip.

 Who can benefit